Bighorn National Forest Home Page

 Please note we are in the middle of a website transition.
 You may come across some quirky images, text and links on our site.
 Thank you for your patience as we work through the process to make this site useful and informative to our visitors!

 The Bighorn National Forest offers a little for everyone with breathtaking scenery, a diversity of recreation experiences, nearly 192,000 acres of wilderness, and over 1,200 miles of trail for visitors to explore.

 Located in north-central Wyoming, the Bighorn Mountains are a sister range of the Rocky Mountains.
 Conveniently located halfway between Mt.
 Rushmore and Yellowstone National Park, the Bighorns are a great vacation destination in themselves.
-No region in Wyoming is provided with a more diverse landscape - from lush grasslands to alpine meadows, from crystal-clear lakes to glacially-carved valleys, from rolling hills to sheer mountain walls.
+Visitors experience a diverse landscape - from grasslands to alpine meadows, clear lakes to glacial carved valleys and rolling hills to sheer mountain cliffs.

 Find information about forest planning, current projects, forest resource management and programs.

 Look here to explore maps that will help you plan your visit and locate facilities such as roads, trails, recreation sites, and other attractions.